ceva-dsp/sh2-logger/README.md

 cmake --build build
 ```

-This build has been tested on Windows with Visual Studio 16 2019 (32- and 64-bit targets).
+This build has been tested on Windows with Visual Studio 16 2019 (32-
+and 64-bit targets) and on x86-64 and ARM Linux with gcc 9.3.0.

 ## Running the application